 - Booking invoice

 These emails are similar to thank you email messages, in how they confirm an action taken by a guest.
-In addition, these emails have a high open rate, more so than your monthly newsletter or other email marketing messages.
+In addition, these emails have a high open rate, more so than your monthly newsletter or other email marketing travel examples.
 Lastly, sending personalized confirmation emails will help forge a connection with your tour business.

 Sample booking confirmation email template